OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaFirmwareManager.rst

         device to start using the new images.
 This should bring the device back into standard operational mode (e.g. rebooting the device, this however depends on the implementation of the upgrade process).
-As it will usually trigger a reset of the device in some cases no response parameter is used for this method.
+As it will usually trigger a reset of the device, no response parameter is defined for this method.

         This method has id ``3.8``.